Rogeriohsjr/vuejswithsalesforce/README.md

 3.2. npm run dev

 4. Then I access my localhost as the terminal suggested, and I can see the vue application has loaded.

 4.1.
 As you can see it loads the Account and if you click on the link, it will redirect you to the detail.

+4.2.
+After you check that things are working in localhost, you can run the npm deploy in Terminal.

 5. Deploying to Salesforce